qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 .. figure:: /static/user_manual/processing/number_selector.png
    :align: center

-   Number Selector
+   Expression based input

-* A range, with min and max values to be introduced in two text boxes.
+* A **range**, with min and max values to be introduced in two text boxes.
-* A text string, to be introduced in a text box.
+* A **text string**, to be introduced in a text box.
-* A field, to choose from the attributes table of a vector layer or a single table selected in another parameter.
+* A **field**, to choose from the attributes table of a vector layer or a single table selected in another parameter.
-* A coordinate reference system.
+* A **coordinate reference system**.
 You can type the EPSG code directly in the text box, or select it from the CRS selection dialog that appears when you click on the button on the right-hand side.
-* An extent, to be entered by four numbers representing its ``xmin``, ``xmax``, ``ymin``, ``ymax`` limits.
-Clicking on the button on the right-hand side of the value selector, a pop-up menu will appear, giving you two options: to select the value from a layer or the current canvas extent, or to define it by dragging directly onto the map canvas.
+* An **extent**, to be entered by four numbers representing its ``xmin``, ``xmax``, ``ymin``, ``ymax`` limits.
+Clicking on the button on the right-hand side of the value selector, a pop-up menu will appear, giving you three options: to select the value from a layer or the current canvas extent, to define it by dragging directly onto the map canvas, or to use the minimum coverage from all input layers.

   .. _figure_extent: